cgaldston/US-Power-Outage-Trends-Data-Analysis-and-Predictions/README.md

 ## Assessment of Missingness

 ### NMAR Analysis
-A columns that is most likely  NMAR is `OUTAGE.START`.
-The paper that this data comes from states that the data was aquired from a variety of public datasets.
-In this case it might be possible the time `OUTAGE.RESTORATION` was avaiable from a dataset , but its corresponding `OUTAGE.START` was not hence the NA value.
-Information we could collect in order for the missigness to determine if missingess Mechanism is MAR is to check the sources used for the collection of `OUTAGE.RESTORATION` (`OUTAGE.RESTORATION.DATE`, `OUTAGE.RESTORATION.TIME`) and Determine whether some sources less likely to have the correspodinng OUTAGE.START for an `OUTAGE.RESTORATION`.
+A column that we believed was most likely not missing at random was `CUSTOMERS.AFFECTED`.
+If an outage did not affect that many customers, there is a chance that whoever collected the data did not feel the need to collect this information.
+Since our dataset is an aggregate of many different datasets, some may have deemed smaller values for this column as unecessary, so the missingness of the value depends on the value itself.
+In order to see if it is missing at random, we could collect data on how the organizations that collected this data determined whether customers affected was signficant.
+If we had data about what organization collected each piece of data, we may be able to determine if certain companies didn't report `CUSTOMERS.AFFECTED`, which would make it MAR.

 ### Missingness Dependency
 We will be testing the missingness dependency for `DEMAND.LOSS.MW` with respect to `CAUSE.CATEGORY` and `CLIMATE.REGION`.
-- **CAUSE.CATEGORY**:
+#### **CAUSE.CATEGORY**

 We will first examine the distribution of `CAUSE.CATEGORY` when `DEMAND.LOSS.MW` is missing vs not missing.

 **Null Hypothesis:**: The distribution of `CAUSE.CATEGORY` is the same when `DEMAND.LOSS.MW` is missing vs not missing.

 **Alternative Hypothesis:**: The distribution of `CAUSE.CATEGORY` is different when `DEMAND.LOSS.MW` is missing vs not missing.

 <iframe
   src="assets/demand_loss_missingness_Cause_cat.html"
   width="800"
   height="600"
   frameborder="0"
-  style="margin: 0; padding: 0;"
+  style="margin: 0; padding: 0; display: block;"
 ></iframe>

 The observed TVD was about 0.18, corresponding to a p-value of 0.0.
 Consequently, we reject the null hypothesis that the distribution of `CAUSE.CATEGORY` is the same when `DEMAND.LOSS.MW` is missing versus not missing.
 This suggests that the missingness of `DEMAND.LOSS.MW` may be dependent on `CAUSE.CATEGORY`, but we cannot conclusively state that there is a causal relationship.

 <iframe
   src="assets/EMP1.html"
   width="800"
   height="600"
   frameborder="0"
-  style="margin: 0; padding: 0;"
+  style="margin: 0; padding: 0; display: block;"
 ></iframe>

-- **CLIMATE.REGION**:
+#### **CLIMATE.REGION**:
 Now we will examine the distribution of `CLIMATE.REGION` when `DEMAND.LOSS.MW` is missing vs not missing.

 **Null Hypothesis:**: The distribution of `CLIMATE.REGION` is the same when `DEMAND.LOSS.MW` is missing vs not missing.

 **Alternative Hypothesis:**: The distribution of `CLIMATE.REGION` is different when `DEMAND.LOSS.MW` is missing vs not missing.

 <iframe
   src="assets/demand_loss_missingness_CLIMATE_cat.html"
   width="800"
   height="600"
   frameborder="0"
-  style="margin: 0; padding: 0;"
+  style="margin: 0; padding: 0; display: block;"
 ></iframe>

 The observed TVD was about 0.034, corresponding to a p-value of 0.348.
 Consequently, we fail to reject the null hypothesis that the distribution of `CAUSE.CATEGORY` is the same when `DEMAND.LOSS.MW` is missing versus not missing.
 This suggests that the missingness of `DEMAND.LOSS.MW` is not dependent on `CAUSE.CATEGORY`, but we cannot conclusively state that there is no causal relationship.

 <iframe
   src="assets/EMP2.html"
   width="800"
   height="600"
   frameborder="0"
-  style="margin: 0; padding: 0;"
+  style="margin: 0; padding: 0; display: block;"
 ></iframe>

 ## Hypothesis Testing